 - Carry a PLB: Carrying a Personal Location Beacon is something all hikers should do on any decent day walk.
 Some of these trails are in areas without phone reception and a PLB ensures that you can signal to emergency services if an accident was to happen.

 - Stay hydrated: Ensure that you carry enough food and water with you as most of these trails are completely dry with no sign of water at all.
-You can either use a hydration reservoir or carry drink bottles.

 - Leave no trace: Carry all of your rubbish out with you, including toilet paper.